TSkrebe/multiplayer-game/README.md

 //Server side

 To run MultiPlayerServer project you have to pass only one argument -- TCP port.
-This number has to be the same as the in the client side (look below) otherwise client will not be able to connect to server.
+This number has to be the same as in the client side (look below) otherwise client will not be able to connect the server.
 example:
 7896

 //Client side

+Default lwjgl natives are compatible with windows.
+Change that if you use other OS.

 To run MultiPlayerClient project you have to pass arguments in such order